Auxiliaries: United Kingdom and the British Empire

 Although remaining nominally separate forces from the British Army, the units of these forces in the British Isles became numbered sub-units (squadrons, battalions, or companies) or regular British Army corps or regiments, and ultimately were funded by the War Office, making them technically parts of the British Army.
 The Yeomanry and the Volunteer Force merged under the Territorial and Reserve Forces Act 1907 in 1908 to become the Territorial Force.
 Although still meant to be local service, this force sent drafts of volunteers to regular battalions, and then entire units, overseas during the First World War.
-The potential to serve overseas in wartime became a permanent part of its role after the war when it was re-named the Territorial Army, remaining nominally a separate force (or army) from the British Army until 2014 when it became the British Army Reserve.
+The potential to serve overseas in wartime became a permanent part of its role after the war when it was renamed the Territorial Army, remaining nominally a separate force (or army) from the British Army until 2014 when it became the British Army Reserve.
 The Militia in the British Isles was replaced with the Special Reserve in 1908, which sent drafts of replacements to regular units in wartime.
 After the First World War, this force was allowed to lapse.
 In British colonies, a number of militia and volunteer units continued to exist after 1908, generally being re-organised eventually on Territorial lines (though not administered as parts of the Territorial Army, and remaining local service).
 Most of these units continued to be viewed as auxiliary to the British Army, rather than parts of it (as this was no longer true of such units in the British Isles, this has led to the misconception in recent decades that these units are not part of the British military as the uninformed presume British military to connote British Army, although the Combined Cadet Force and the Army Cadet Force in the United Kingdom also remain separate forces).

 Today, the territorial units of the two old Imperial fortresses that remain British, Bermuda and Gibraltar, the Royal Bermuda Regiment and the Royal Gibraltar Regiment, are considered parts of the British Army, while the Royal Montserrat Defence Force and the Falkland Islands Defence Force (both being single unit entities, with the unit named as a Force), as well as the Cayman Islands Regiment and the Turks and Caicos Regiment are technically auxiliaries (this is an archaic distinction, and makes no difference to the ways they are administered or deployed).